Canada to drop visa requirement for citizens of Indonesia and Malaysia

 Eligible citizens from both countries will be able to apply for an electronic travel authorization (eTA) instead of a temporary resident visa (TRV) when flying to Canada.

-Prior to this change, citizens of both countries were required to obtain a visa prior to travel, which can take several weeks or months.
+Before this change, citizens of both countries were required to obtain a visa prior to travel, which could take several weeks or even months to process.

 Immigration, Refugees and Citizenship Canada (IRCC) announced these changes on May 25.
 The changes are set to take effect on May 26 at 5:30 a.m.
 Eastern Daylight Time.